about

 Yoga & Movement Study

-With a mandate to foster healthy individuals and communities, he draws wisdom from all of these modalities, furthering his understanding with ongoing study in movement exploration, biomechanics, pain science, and trauma-informed instruction, favouring an evidence-based approach to wellness.
-He supports his own yoga and movement practices with strength training, running, mindful dietary habits and various creative pursuits.
+With a mandate to foster healthy individuals and communities, I draw wisdom from all of these modalities, furthering my understanding with ongoing study in movement exploration, biomechanics, pain science, and trauma-informed instruction, favouring an evidence-based approach to wellness.
+I support my own yoga and movement practices with strength training, running, mindful dietary habits and various creative pursuits.